spaceitup/checkout-android/README.rst

 1. Install Android SDK in your app
 2. Create a payment session and obtain the "self" URL from the List Result in your app
-3. Initialise and show the Payment Page with the list URL
+3. Initialize and show the Payment Page with the list URL

 1 - Install Android SDK
 -----------------------